SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/Salary_Calculator.md

+# Problem Analysis
-# Problem Statement
+## Problem Statement
-The program calculates an employee's gross salary, net salary, and bonus payment based on their weekly working hours, bonus rate per hour, and base salary.
+* The program calculates an employee's gross salary, net salary, and bonus payment based on their weekly working hours, bonus rate per hour, and base salary.
-## Problem analysis

     * The user should enter the name of the employee, bonus rate, base salary and weekly working hours.Pension rate (5%) and tax rate (15%) are constants.

+     * Bonus Payment is calculated by the product of bonus rate and weekly working hours

+     * Gross Salary is calculated by the sum of base salary and bonus payment

+     * Pension and Tax are calculated by multiplying their rate with the gross salary respectively.

+     * Net salary is calculated by subtracting the Gross salary by the sum of tax and pension

-* The output will be the gross salary, net salary and bonus payment of the employee.
+     * The output will be the gross salary, net salary, tax, pension, and bonus payment of the employee.

-*
-## Steps
+## Algorithm

 1. **Start**